Topps Chrome vs Topps Flagship: What's the Difference?

 Chrome: The Same Design, on Metal

-Topps Chrome is its own separate release (usually arriving mid-summer) that takes the flagship design and player checklist and reprints it on glossy chromium stock.
+Topps Chrome is its own separate release — it arrives in late summer, well after the flagship series it draws from (the 2024 set was an August release) — and it takes the flagship design and player checklist and reprints it on glossy chromium stock.
 Then it adds the thing flagship doesn’t have: the refractor rainbow.

 - Metallic chromium finish instead of paper — it looks and feels premium